Read Aloud Tips and Guide for Parents

 3. How Many Bedtime Stories Should I Read?

 This largely depends on the age of your children – and experts often look at the length of time you read, rather than the number of books.
-In the UK, the reading charity Booktrust recommends that you aim for 10 minutes of reading every day.
+In the UK, the reading charity Booktrust recommends that you aim for 10 minutes of reading out loud every day.
 We say, aim for 10 minutes when your children are very little and gradually increase the time as they get older, aiming for 20 to 30 minutes.

 This could equate to one picture book or short story initially, increasing to two or three when they’re a bit older, or a chapter of a book for older children.
 If you’re really having fun, slot in extra reading sessions earlier in the day or at the weekend.
 You don’t have to make bedtime stories a mammoth reading session, so keep it short and sweet if you need to.